Mahamaya Girls' College, Kandy: Sports and extracurricular activities

 The school has a number of nationally ranking student-athletes, who are involved in sports ranging from track and field to swimming.
 In addition to partaking in many national sporting events, the school holds an annual sports-meet, which is an intra-school competition.

 The school has a Western music band, an Eastern music band, a Western music choir and a traditional Sri Lankan dance team.
 The award-winning Literary, Music and Drama Society of the school takes part in national drama competitions.
 The first Observational Astronomy Competition in South Asia was organised by the Anandian Astronomical Association of Ananda College, Colombo together with the Astronomical Society of Mahamaya Girls’ College.

-Song and flag
+Flag

 The school flag, crest and the school song in Sinhala were introduced during the tenure of Soma Pujitha Gunewardena.
 The first school song in English was introduced by Bertha Rogers Ratwatte.

 Houses

 The students are divided into four Houses: